duncan3dc/sonos/api/files/Queue.php.txt

 class Queue implements \Countable
 {
     /**
-     * @var string $id The unique id of the queue
+     * @var string $id The unique id of the queue.
      */
     protected $id;

     /**
-     * @var int The current update id to be issued with upnp requests */ protected $updateId = 0;
+     * @var int The current update id to be issued with upnp requests.
+     */
+    protected $updateId = 0;

     /**
-     * @var Controller $controller The Controller instance this queue is for */ protected $controller;
+     * @var Controller $controller The Controller instance this queue is for.
+     */
+    protected $controller;